oxytis/oxytis.github.io/index.md

 ---

 ###  <a href="https://bit.ly/3VA8BdS">Media</a> (Entertainment) on GAE
 Website for reviews of Movie and TV Shows.
 Automated reviews of media shows based on new ratings scheme.
 Recommendations based on user submitted ratings.
 Self-registration and transparent login via gmail and twitter.
+Aggregate ratings based on audience participation.
 <br><br>
    **Web Framework**  Flask<br>
    **Environment**  Google App Engine in standard environment (GAE)<br>